PagerDuty/backstage-plugin-docs/docs/capabilities.md

 ![trigger-incident](images/trigger-incident.png)

 !!! note
     This feature can be disabled if you don't want users to create incidents manually from Backstage.
-To do so check the steps on how to [enable read-only mode](/backstage-plugin-docs/advanced/enable-read-only-mode/).
+To do so, check the steps on how to [enable read-only mode](/backstage-plugin-docs/advanced/enable-read-only-mode/).

 ### Map existing PagerDuty services to Backstage entities